-Join Tom Green for an in-depth discussion in this video How to use the exercise files, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video How to use the exercise files, part of Principle for UX Design (2016).

 - [Voiceover] If you are a Premium Lynda.com subscriber, you will have access to the exercise files for use throughout this title.
 After you download your exercise files, place them on your Desktop for easy access.
 Inside that folder are all of the exercise files needed for each chapter.
 If you don't have access to the exercise files, don't worry.
 You can still follow along using your own assets.